zaferyilmaznet/zaferyilmaznet/README.md

 # Hi, I'm Zafer 👋

-International business strategist specializing in market expansion, export strategy, and business development for industrial manufacturers across EMEA and CIS.
+International business strategist specializing in market expansion, export strategy, and business development for industrial manufacturers across EMEA and CIS, with a growing focus on the China–EMEA–CIS corridor.

 My background is in building international markets, developing commercial partnerships, and creating structured approaches for sustainable global growth.
 Alongside this work, I use software development, AI, and automation as tools to better understand technology-driven industries and create practical solutions for business challenges.